open-mpi/ompi/docs/release-notes/networks.rst

   Although the usNIC is accessed via the OpenFabrics Libfabric API stack, this BTL is specific to Cisco usNIC devices.

-* uGNI is a Cray library for communicating over the Gemini and Aries interconnects.

 * Linux ``knem`` support is used when the ``sm`` (shared memory) BTL is compiled with knem support (see the ``--with-knem`` configure option)